djsincla/TA_VeloCloud/README.md

 Modular input event logging is to th splunkd.log found at ../Splunk/var/log/splunk/splunkd.log.
 Search on velocloud to find all events associated with this modular input.

 # Endpoint Configuration
+Required values are:

+Name – The name given to this Modular Input.
+It is recommended to give it the name of the VeloCloud Orchestrator and Enterprise.

-VCO URL - The https:// url of VCO without a trailing "/"
+VCO URL – The https URL of the VeloCloud Orchestrator

-Username - An enterprise VCO Login without 2FA with log access.
+Username – The VeloCloud Orchestrator username

-Password - A password for the username.
+Password – Matching password for the VeloCloud Orchestrator username.

-Cookie Refresh Time = 0 to 24 hours.
-After this time, a new login attempt will be made to VCO and a new cookie will be saved.
-Set to 0 to generate and save a new cookie.

-Interval - How often (in seconds) do we poll VCO for event data.
-We dont want to poll too often so 120-600 seconds is ideal.
+Optional values are:

+Cookie Refresh Time – Successful authentication to VeloCloud Orchestrator (VCO) using a userid and password returns a session cookie which is used for subsequent API calls.
+Setting this value between 0 and 24 hours is a maximum interval between VCO reauthenticating for a new session cookie.
+Setting this value to 0 forces the Modular Input to request a session cookie every time the event log is read.
+If something was to happen to VCO (DR activity etc), modifying the modular input to set this value to 0 then back to a high value is a simple way to regenerate and save a new session cookie.
+Default is 8 hours.

+More Settings – Exposes additional configuration options.

+Interval – Polling interval in seconds between requests to the VeloCloud Orchestrator for event log data.
+Default is 300 seconds.
+Minimum is 120 seconds.

+Source type, Host, and Index options are Splunk environment specific.
+Your Splunk administrator will recommend appropriate setting to use.

 # Issues
 0120-1 - Low - The API call to VeloCloud Orchestrator incorporates a start and end interval.
 Start interval does not update if an API call to VeloCloud Orchestrator returns no data.
 A fix will be to update the start interval if no data is returned.